cliffeby/DuckpinV003/README.md

-# DuckpinV003

-###_Introduction_
+### _Introduction_
-In Phase I of Duckpins1, I described the hardware, software and initial results of a project to illuminate the Lucite numbers on the headboards for Congressional Country Club’s duckpin bowling alleys.
-Phase II, Duckpins2, was an update to the project and focused on tools for analysis, improvement to the streaming framerate, and alternative configurations for detecting the ball count and setter and reset actions.
+In [Duckpin Phase I](https://cliffeby.github.io/DuckpinV001/), I described the hardware, software and initial results of a project to illuminate the Lucite numbers on the headboards for Congressional Country Club’s duckpin bowling alleys.
+[Duckpin Phase II](https://cliffeby.github.io/DuckpinV002/) was an update to the project and focused on tools for analysis, improvement to the streaming framerate, and alternative configurations for detecting the ball count and setter and reset actions.
 This Phase III document is an analysis of over 8,000 rolls at all 10 pins.
 Data were captured in season Oct-Mar for 2018-19 and 2019-Jan 20, 2020.

-Background
+### _Background_
 As described in the previous documents, I use a Raspberry Pi to capture video of any ball that knocks down one or more pins.
 Gutter balls are ignored, and this analysis only looks at rolls that start with 10 pins.
 For these cases, it can be assumed that bowlers are trying to hit the pocket on either side of the head (#1) pin.
 Video is post-processed nightly, to determine the location, speed and angle of the roll.
 The limitations of the data are significant.
 Some obvious data concerns are:
 -	Bowlers are left-handed, right-handed, and two-handed.
 The data does not identify.
 -	Some bowlers use bumpers and these rolls are not identified.
 -	The video quality of a Raspberry Pi depends on resolution.
 I used a 1440 x 912-pixel video.
 Framerate varied based on Raspberry Pi processor activity.
 On average, three images of the ball are captured as it moves to the pins and the moving ball is granular.
 Graphics software computes the centroid of the ball which is not always precise.
 -	Lane 4 at Congressional CC slopes left.
 This is observed in the data and by rolling a ball slowly down the lane.

-Summary
+### _Summary_
 Machine learning, AI, and cyber metrics may work in Moneyball, but duckpin bowling has never been about money.
 With over 8000 observations, it appears there are no secrets in the data.
 Data show that ball location is the predominate variable and any method that allows a repeatable roll will achieve results.
 Forget about the benefits of speed or spin.
 Focus on a comfortable motion that is consistent.
 Captured Data